Solution Validation

 1. List all assumptions about your solution

-2. Rate each by: (Risk if wrong) × (Certainty you're right)
+2. Rate each by: (Risk if wrong) × (Certainty you are right)

 3. Test the highest-scoring assumptions first

-Example: Meal planning app
+Example: meal planning app

 AssumptionRisk (1-10)Certainty (1-10)Score